10 Tips for Staying Safe While Camping in the Wilderness

 You may think that you only need to wear sunscreen cream when the sun is shining, but that’s not the case.

-The best thing to do is to wear the protection cream even when it’s cloudy, as the UV rays can still hit your skin, causing sunburns.
+The best thing to do is wear protection cream even when it’s cloudy, as UV rays can still hit your skin and cause sunburns.

-Besides sunscreen, you should also wear protective clothing that covers most parts of your body, including the neck, ears, face, and arms.
+In addition to sunscreen, you should wear protective clothing that covers most parts of your body, including the neck, ears, face, and arms.

 7. Bring Enough Food and Store it Properly